How do hunting calls work?

 Many hunting calls for different species are similar.
 The mechanisms for generating sound are adaptable.
 They can be adjusted to imitate multiple species.
 What makes hunting calls work for one species can make them work for another.

 From duck calls to deer calls, turkey calls to elk calls, and so on.
+How do calls work?
 We will run through how some of the more popular designs function.
 We will go into depth on what makes hunting calls work.

 How do mouth reeds work?